2005 Open de Tenis Comunidad Valenciana – Singles

 Igor Andreev defeated David Ferrer in the final, 6–3, 5–7, 6–3 to win the singles tennis title at the 2005 Valencia Open.

-Andreev defeated Rafael Nadal en route the title, in the quarterfinals.
+Andreev defeated Rafael Nadal en route to the title, in the quarterfinals.
 This marked Nadal's last defeat on clay before his record 81-match winning streak on the surface, which lasted until the final of the 2007 Hamburg Masters.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.